 Register now and grab your free ultimate anatomy study guide!

-Anatomy, function and definition of the thyroid cartilage.
+Anatomy, function and landmarks of the thyroid cartilage.

 Hello again everyone!
 It’s Matt from Kenhub, and in this tutorial, we will be discussing the thyroid cartilage.
 The larynx is the most superior part of the respiratory tract and the voice box of the human body.
 It surrounds and protects the vocal cords as well as the entrance to the trachea preventing food particles or fluids from entering the lungs.
 The cartilages of the larynx make up its skeleton.
 The thyroid cartilage is the largest of the laryngeal cartilages and partially encloses the other cartilages.
 You can see the thyroid cartilage highlighted in green on both of these images.
 On the left side, we see it from a lateral view and, on the right image, you can see the thyroid cartilage from a posterior view with the open pharyngeal muscles.